-We see it in product descriptions in stores and on social media: upcycled.
-Meaning what, exactly?
+We see it in product descriptions, in stores and on social media: upcycled.
+Meaning what, though?
 It seems to be a bit of a buzzword right now, with the tag #upcycling currently boasting nearly 3 million posts on Instagram.
+But what is its actual definition?

-Let's take a deep dive into all things upcycled: meaning, definition, upcycle ideas and how to add the "creative reuse" ethos to your own shopping habits.
+Let's take a deep dive into all things upcycled: meaning, definition, upcycle ideas and how to add the "creative reuse" ethos into your own shopping habits.

-Second-hand things like wood pallets can become furniture or decor pieces, jeans get torn up and turned into rugs, an old ladder is transformed into a bookshelf—you simply take something that is no longer in use and gives it an entirely new purpose.
+Second-hand things like wood pallets can become furniture or decor pieces, jeans can get torn up and turned into shorts or rugs, an old ladder is transformed into a bookshelf; you simply take something that is no longer in use and give it an entirely new purpose.

 Upcycling vs recycling: how are they different?

-You're probably thinking: "Wait, isn't that just recycling?"
+You're probably thinking: "Wait, isn't upcycling just recycling then?"
 While there's definite overlap between upcycling (also known as "creative repurposing") and recycling, there are key differences.

 Whereas upcycling takes existing products and materials in their original forms and gives them a new life, recycling involves sorting, processing, and altering those materials—melting metal cans, crushing old glass, breaking down wood—to turn it into the same product or a new product, with no regard to the materials' original form.